 5. Get some sleep

 Having a good night’s sleep is just as important as increasing your exercise and improving your diet.
-No more than five hours of sleep a night for just one week can cut your testosterone levels by as much as 15%.
-Having good quality sleep of 7 to 8 hours can help your body rest, repair, and recover.
+This could involve simple things like getting a new mattress, or maybe tackling more complex problems like stress and anxiety.
+Regardless, no more than five hours of sleep a night for just one week can cut your testosterone levels by as much as 15%.
+A good rule of thumb for quality sleep is 7 to 8 hours; this can help your body rest, repair, and recover – with, or with out a sophisticated mattress or sleep system.
 If you have a good exercise regime in place, sleep will be easier to come by, so remember to hit the sack, get some shut eye, and boost your testosterone levels while you’re at it.